 The use of the first nibble for Bit Index Explicit Replication (BIER) is specified in [RFC8296].
 BIER sets the first nibble to 5.
 The same is true for a BIER payload as for any use of the first nibble: it is not possible to conclude that the payload is BIER even if the first nibble is set to 5 because an Ethernet pseudowire without a control word might begin with a 5.
-However, the BIER approach meets the design goal of [RFC8296] to determine that the payload is IPv4, IPv6 or with the header of a pseudowire packet with a control word, rather than being a payload belonging to a BIER or some other type of packet.
+However, the BIER approach meets the design goal of [RFC8296] to determine that the payload is IPv4, IPv6, or a packet with a header that includes a pseudowire control word.